Yellow storage boxes on shelving

 Only have a select few team members work on your inventory.
 The more hands that are doing the counting the more opportunities to make mistakes.

-You want enough employees involved so you can have backups but you don't want your entire staff trying to complete inventory.
+You want enough employees involved who know how to stock your inventory so you can have backups but you don't want your entire staff trying to complete inventory.

 Managing Dispensary Inventory

-Take the actions in this article and you'll notice a significant correction in your dispensary inventory numbers.
+Take the actions in this article and you'll notice a significant correction in your dispensary inventory management.
 Remember that your inventory depends not only on you as a dispensary owner, but also your vendors.
-Pick a company you can count on that works directly with their factory and you'll always have product on the shelves.
+Get started with a company you can count on that works directly with their factory and you'll always have product on the shelves.